Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion

-Fig.~\ref{fig:tomo_density}.a and Fig.~\ref{fig:tomo_density}.b show the results for the $|\Tilde{\ell}|=1$ and $|\Tilde{\ell}|=1'$ configurations, respectively.
-These plots show the absolute value of the reconstructed density matrices.
-As expected, the off-diagonal terms of the $|\Tilde{\ell}|=1'$ configuration are considerably smaller than the on-axis elements, representing a loss of coherence due to spatial-spectral coupling.
+Fig.~\ref{fig:tomo_density}.a and Fig.~\ref{fig:tomo_density}.b show the absolute values of the reconstructed density matrices for both configurations $w_{1}$ and $w'_{1}$, respectively.
+As expected for the latter, the off-diagonal terms are considerably smaller than the on-axis elements, representing a loss of coherence due to spatial-spectral coupling.
 The experimental and theoretical fidelity $F_{\ell,\Tilde{\ell}}$ and purity $\gamma_{\ell,\Tilde{\ell}}$ of the different states are shown in table ~\ref{table:FP}.
-As expected, we obtained high values of $F_{\ell,\Tilde{\ell}}$ and $\gamma_{\ell,\Tilde{\ell}}$ for $\Tilde{\ell}=1$ configuration and significantly decreased for $\Tilde{\ell}=1'$.
-Both configurations show good agreement with our calculations.
+The uncertainty was calculated by repeating $10000$ times the reconstruction procedure adding Poissonian noise to the recorded data.
+As expected from the calculated spectral overlap, we obtained higher values of $F_{\ell,\Tilde{\ell}}$ and $\gamma_{\ell,\Tilde{\ell}}$ for the $w_{1}$ configuration and significantly decreased for $w'_{1}$.
+The results show good agreement with our calculations.
 The slight discrepancy can be due to possible underestimation of the state purity and fidelity in the maximum-likelihood estimation method and/or several experimental factors such as, not fully corrected static aberrations of the SLMs, and high precision requirement when working with small beam waists.
-The latter can be seen in the imaginary part of the density matrices, especially for $|\ell|=4$.
-The incorrect plane mapping and rapidly diverging modes led to a relative phase between different OAM orders.
-Although the results were not far away from the theoretical prediction even under experimental errors, our expression ~\eqref{eq:supp_Gauss_pump} allows us to upper-bound the property of interest, in this case the purity and fidelity with a maximally entangled state.
+Although the results were not far away from the theoretical prediction even under experimental errors, our expression allows us to upper-bound the property of interest, in this case the purity and fidelity with a maximally entangled state.
 When the focus of the pump and collection modes is carefully chosen, it is possible to control the purity and amount of entanglement of the state.